noidexe/DropGal/Readme.md

 TODO SOMETIME
 -------------

-- Make a version that works without the need of dl.dropbox of batch files
+- Make a version that works without the need of dl.dropbox or batch files